Law and economics: Influence

 The economic analysis of law has been influential in the United States as well as elsewhere.
 Judicial opinions use economic analysis and the theories of law and economics with some regularity, in the US but also, increasingly, in Commonwealth countries and in Europe.
 The influence of law and economics has also been felt in legal education, with graduate programs in the subject being offered in a number of countries.
 The influence of law and economics in civil law countries may be gauged from the availability of textbooks of law and economics, in English as well as in other European languages (Schäfer and Ott 2004; Mackaay 2013).

 Many law schools in North America, Europe, and Asia have faculty members with a graduate degree in economics.
 In addition, many professional economists now study and write on the relationship between economics and legal doctrines.
 Anthony Kronman, former dean of Yale Law School, has written that "the intellectual movement that has had the greatest influence on American academic law in the past quarter-century [of the 20th Century]" is law and economics.

+A 2025 study found that the judges who attended an intensive economics course at the Manne Economics Institute for Federal Judges subsequently "use[d] more economics language in their opinions, rule[d] against regulatory agencies more often, and impose[d] more severe criminal sentences."
+Almost half of all federal judges between 1976 and 1999 were trained in this economics course.